Kori-hq/kotour/README.md

 Kotour is designed as a **Web2-first consumer app** with crypto-invisible onboarding, while selectively leveraging on-chain primitives for trust, escrow, and final settlement.

+Note: The consumer product is branded as **Kotour** to avoid confusion with unrelated Web2 chat applications, while the underlying infrastructure remains **Kori Protocol**.

 ## Repository Structure